MinaMedhatKamel/MovieApp/README.md

 This Task is for Yassir company process interview
 ### Usecases
 - List screen.
-  - Load the data from discovery api and display them in a gradle view.
+  - Load the data from discovery API and display them in a Gradle view.
-  - display the image, title and the year of the movie.
+  - display the image, title, and the year of the movie.
-  - on click on any item it navigates to the detailsscreen
+  - on click on any item, it navigates to the details screen.
   - add the infinity scrolling with paging functionality to the list
   - <img width="200" alt="image" src="https://user-images.githubusercontent.com/10800558/174817062-01321055-7af5-4c9b-8818-d184f3417502.png">
 - Details screen:
-  - display the details of the movie by calling the details api.
+  - display the details of the movie by calling the details Api.
   - back button returns back to the list screen.
   - <img width="200" alt="image" src="https://user-images.githubusercontent.com/10800558/174817707-24f81dae-b80e-47e6-9744-e958c1c69a7a.png">
   - <img width="200" alt="image" src="https://user-images.githubusercontent.com/10800558/174817875-db0d1574-9527-4dbe-9161-31a6c8be4318.png">